-The Figure 1 shows the currently available frequencies and bands for the several technologies used in wireless communications.
-The suitable frequencies for possible use (but not restricted to these ones) in wireless instruments are those belonged to the so called ISM band (Industrial, Scientific and Medical), due to its unregulated usage.
-These frequencies can be freely used without being subjected to standardization, but keeping the emission powers below the maximum levels imposed by regulations.
-This usage-flexibility leaded to the widespread of new applications as further discussed.
+The Figure 1 shows the available frequency bands for the different technologies used in wireless communications.
+The suitable frequencies for possible use in wireless instruments are those belonged to the so called ISM band (Industrial, Scientific and Medical), due to its unregulated usage.
+These frequencies can be freely used without being subjected to standardization but keeping the emission powers below the maximum levels imposed by regulations.
+This usage-flexibility leaded to the widespread of new applications as will be discussed further.
+The selection of a frequency for an implantable device is easy but not trivial to do.
+First, the sizes of these devices must be the minimum as possible.
+In this context and as it is of general knowledge, the antenna is one of the most critical subsystems in wireless communications, which means that the antenna must be small enough to comply with size constraints of the microsystems to not compromise the desired miniaturization.
+The size reduction can be a problem because the antenna must be designed for transferring the highest power into the receiver.